Click Here for special threading notes and facts on barrel threading. Turnaround for barrel threading is around 2 to 3 weeks.

 Flank: Flank of thread are straight edges which connect the crest with the root of the thread.

 Pitch: Pitch of a thread is the distance measured parallel to the axis from a point on a thread to the corresponding points on adjacent thread forms in the same axial plane and on the same side of the axis.

 Depth of thread: Depth of a thread is the distance between the crest and root of the thread.

 Major diameter: It is an imaginary largest diameter of the thread which would touch the crests of an internal or external thread.

 Minor diameter: It is an imaginary smallest diameter of the thread which would touch the roots of an external thread.

 Pitch diameter: It is a theoretical diameter between the major and minor diameter of screw threads.

-Aquila uses the 3 wire method, a very common way to measure the pitch diameter of 60° V screw threads and is the most accurate.
-A measurement is taken across 3 predefined pins or “wires” placed in the thread v usually with a micrometer or calipers.
+Aquila uses the three wire method, a very common way to measure the pitch diameter of 60° V screw threads and is the most accurate.
+A measurement is taken across three predefined pins or “wires” placed in the thread v usually with a micrometer or calipers.
 Once the measurement is taken an accurate pitch diameter can be determined by subtracting a “constant” from the measured dimension to obtain the actual thread pitch diameter.
-Additionaly, A thread gauge is screwed of the threads to ensure there is no binding.
+Additionally, A thread gauge is screwed of the threads to ensure there is no binding.